Academy Faculty

 Derek Lauer

 Derek Lauer first began dancing at his mother’s studio in Flagstaff, Arizona.
 After graduating from the Virginia School of the Arts in Lynchburg, VA, he joined Milwaukee Ballet II.
 Derek then danced with New York Theatre Ballet, where he performed leading roles in Cinderella, Sleeping Beauty, and The Nutcracker.
 From 2010 to 2013, Derek danced with Ballet Tucson in Arizona, where he appeared in Three Virgins and a Devil, Anthony Tudor’s Continuo and Fairy Doll, and August Bournonville’s Flower Festival.
 For the next five seasons, Derek danced with City Ballet of San Diego, where he performed Romeo in Romeo & Juliet and Rothbart in Swan Lake, as well as roles in George Balanchine’s Allegro Brilliante, Serenade, Rubies, Emeralds, Four Temperaments, and Square Dance.
-Since joining Charlottesville Ballet in 2017, Derek has performed leading roles such as Cavalier in The Nutcracker and Prince Charming in Cinderella.
-Derek is thrilled to be back in Charlottesville teaching in the Academy.
+Derek joined Charlottesville Ballet in 2017 and performed leading roles such as Cavalier in The Nutcracker and Prince Charming in Cinderella throughout his career while also teaching on CBA faculty.
+Derek retired from the stage in 2023, and he continues to design costumes, develop our Boys Ballet program, and teach in the Academy.

 Ada Morrell